josiaholatunde/edulearn/README.md

     d.
 Execute the command `mvn clean install spring-boot:run -DskipTests` in the project directory.
 2. **Access the Application**: Open a web browser and visit `http://localhost:3000` to use the application.
-Also verify that the server is running on port 9990 (default configurable port in application.properties)
+Also verify that the server is running on port 9990 (default configurable port in application.properties) To build a production version of the react app, please run the command `npm run build`

 4. **Deployment**: The application has also been deployed to the internet and can be accessed through https://edulearn-uol.com/ (Edulearn Student User Application) and https://admin.edulearn-uol.com (Edulearn Admin Application)